xhad/gatewayd/README.md

 ## HTTP Client Library

-A node.js http client library is provided that maps functions one-to-one to REST commands
+A node.js http client library is provided that maps functions one-to-one to HTTP API commands
 - [Client Library Docs](./doc/http_client.md)

 ## Command Line Interface

-A CLI tool is provided for interacting with the REST api and configuring the gateway as an admin
+A CLI tool is provided for interacting with the API and configuring the gateway as an admin
 - [CLI Docs](./doc/cli.md)